Elevate Your Green Space: 19 Design Essentials for the Perfect Greenhouse Interior

 Conclusion

-Designing the interior of a greenhouse is about finding the sweet spot where horticulture meets habitation.
 By integrating these 19 essentials—from practical workstations and ventilation to cozy rugs and ambient lighting—you can create a space that nurtures both your plants and your well-being.
-Whether you are potting seedlings or curling up with a book, your greenhouse can become the most cherished room in your home.
+Whether you are potting seedlings on a rainy Sunday or curling up with a book under the canopy of a passionflower vine, your greenhouse can—and should—become the most cherished room in your home.

 11. Utilize Vertical Space with Hanging Planters